Ouranosinc/Legal-Ouranos/PAVICS/PAVICS_Conditions_PrivacyPolicy_en_fr.md

 represent that your Information will be protected against, loss, misuse, or alteration by third parties.

+OURANOS advises you to exercise caution and consider the potential risks associated with data transfers, particularly when communicating sensitive or personal information through the platform.

 **Hyperlinks**

 The Website incorporates hyperlinks to third parties websites.
 By